 The SGMA is dedicated to the legacy of these early pioneers’ accomplishments as well as promoting today’s music through an expanding marketplace and a new generation of music lovers.

 Hall of Fame nomination and induction is the SGMA’s responsibility.
-Once selected, these distinguished individuals are permanently enshrined in the Hall of Fame with a plaque bearing their picture and list of accomplishments.
+Once selected, these distinguished individuals are permanently enshrined with a plaque bearing their picture and list of accomplishments.
 Also, the SGMA mails, collects, and tabulates votes in several categories of industry awards that are presented annually in a formal ceremony.

 The SGMA current membership ranks in the thousands with members from almost every state and several foreign countries.
 Members come from all walks of life joined by a love for the music, an appreciation for the positive, uplifting lyrics and the music’s central message of salvation through Jesus Christ.